Prepaid items are charges that the lender requires you to pay at settlement, such as accrued interest.

-Prepaid items are amounts that are required by the lender to be paid at settlement, in advance of their due date.
-These may include taxes, accrued interest, association dues, mortgage insurance premiums and hazard insurance premiums.
+Prepaid items are amounts that are required by the lender to be paid when a home purchase closes, in advance of their due dates.
+These may include:

 One of the prepaid items you are responsible for is accrued interest.
 This will vary depending on what time of the month you close your loan.
 One reason many people close at the end of the month is that it reduces the interest that accrues in advance of your first monthly mortgage payment.

 If you close on the 15th of the month, for example, you will have to pay interest up front from the 15th to the end of the month.
 It’s a one-time charge: Once you have paid the portion of interest that accrued during the month of the purchase, your regular mortgage payments come due at the first of the month.
 The good news: If you close on the 15th of May, for example, your first mortgage payment isn’t due until July 1.

 If your down payment was less than 20 percent, another prepaid item will be your first month’s premium for private mortgage insurance (PMI), which protects the lender in case you can’t make your mortgage payments.

 You may also be expected to prepay the first few months of your hazard insurance premiums.
 The money goes into an escrow account, which is set up by a third party, and is paid to the insurance company by your lender.
 You will need a receipt to show that you have prepaid this item.